tidepool-org/handbook/Employment Policies/Working with Tidepool.md

 Tidepool often engages with volunteers, most typically with software developers as Open Source contributors, but sometimes also with volunteer program managers, user experience designers or beta testers.

-Volunteers who are producing and contributing source code, user interface designs will be asked to complete Tidepool's [Volunteer Contributor License Agreement (VCLA)](http://developer.tidepool.io/contributors/).
+Volunteers who are producing and contributing source code or user interface designs will be asked to complete Tidepool's [Volunteer Contributor License Agreement (VCLA)](http://developer.tidepool.io/contributors/).

 ## Pro-bono arrangements